matsjfunke/rag-from-scratch/README.md

 4. **Manhattan Distance**
     - Distance between two points in a grid-based system.
     - It's named as such because it measures the distance a taxi would have to travel on a grid-like street network.
+    - Think about it like walking along both vectors, changing direction for each dimension.
     - Formula:
         ```
         d = |x2 - x1| + |y2 - y1| + ... + |wn - wn|